Qualified and Accessible Faculty

 Technology plays a critical role in MCC’s growth and development.
 Computer labs are plentiful and accessible, offering state-of-the-art equipment and programs; smart classrooms put interactive learning tools in the hands of faculty and students, And, training for high tech workers often happens at community colleges.

-MCC is committed to student success, offering a comprehensive array of support services that include tutoring, advising, career planning, counseling, and first year and new student programs.
+MCC is committed to student success, offering a comprehensive array of support services that include tutoring, advising, career planning, and counseling programs.
 Plus, through developmental courses, students can improve skills in math, English and college success skills.

 Solid cost savings is one of the major benefits of attending a community college.
 The low tuition cost makes a quality education available to many who may not have had access in the past.
 One semester of tuition at MCC is less than the price of a good computer system.
 And, for students in need of assistance, financial aid, grants and scholarships are available too!

 Many people who began their higher education at a community college have gone on to make significant contributions and to achieve recognition in a variety of fields.
 Many leaders in communications, government, entertainment, business, and sciences were once community college students.
 The education they received prepared them for the changing world in which they live today.

 We hope that you can see the many benefits of attending Manchester Community College, and recognize that MCC’s faculty and staff are committed to your college success.
 Applications are being accepted from new students now .
 Students can apply online at my.commnet.edu or obtain an application by contacting the Admissions office at 860-512-3210 for more information.
 You could be on your way to a new future starting today.